Minimal genera of open 4-manifolds

-We begin our discussion of necessary background material with remarks on the topology of smooth, open manifolds.
-Every such manifold $X$ admits a proper Morse function $f\co X\to[0,\infty)$, although infinitely many critical points may be required.
-In the finite case, it is well known that such a function exhibits $X$ as the interior of a finite handlebody.
-Similarly, in the infinite case, $X$ is the interior of an infinite handlebody $H$ with the maximal index $k$ of its handles equal to that of the critical points of $f$.
+Every smooth manifold $X$ admits a proper Morse function $f\co X\to[0,\infty)$, although infinitely many critical points may be required.
+In the finite case, it is well known that such a function exhibits $X$ as the interior of a finite handlebody $H$.
+Similarly, in the infinite case, $X$ is the interior of an infinite handlebody $H$ with the maximal index of its handles equal to that of the critical points of $f$.
 (See \cite{yfest} for a proof.)
-We require handles to be attached in order of increasing index, and infinitely many 0-handles are required so as to avoid clustering of attaching regions on compact boundaries.
+We require handles to be attached in order of increasing index, and infinitely many 0--handles are required so as to avoid clustering of attaching regions on compact boundaries.
 We can now state our theorems in the language of handle theory without loss of generality.
-Of special interest is the $k=2$ case.
-Then ${\rm H}^3(X;\Z_2)=0$ (and similarly for higher obstructions), so there is a unique stable isotopy class of smoothings.
-Furthermore, there are no 3-chains, so ${\rm H}_2(X)$ is free abelian (although not necessarily finitely generated).
-If $H_0$ is a subhandlebody of $H$, i.e., $H$ is made from the handlebody $H_0$ by attaching handles (to handles of lower index), the long exact sequence of the pair shows that when all handles have index $\le 2$, ${\rm H}_2(H_0)$ is a direct summand of ${\rm H}_2(H)$.
-Note that the handle structure is part of the defining data of a handlebody.
+We call $H$ a {\em $k$--handlebody} if its handles have index at most $k$, with the case $k=2$ of special interest.
+Then ${\rm H}^3(X;\Z_2)=0$, so there is a unique stable isotopy class of smoothings.
+Furthermore, there are no 3--chains, so ${\rm H}_2(X)$ is free abelian (although not necessarily finitely generated).
+If $H_0$ is a subhandlebody of a 2--handlebody $H$, ie $H$ is made from the handlebody $H_0$ by attaching handles (to handles of lower index), the long exact sequence of the pair shows that ${\rm H}_2(H_0)$ is a direct summand of ${\rm H}_2(H)$.
+The handle structure is part of the defining data of a handlebody.
 We always assume (without loss of generality in dimension 4) that the attaching maps defining a handlebody are smooth, although we sometimes topologically embed handlebodies or otherwise construct exotic smoothings on their interiors.